 Each of these Junior Mathematics units of study is worth 3 credit points towards your degree, and involves three hours of classes per week.
 A common choice is to enrol in two of these units of study in each semester, giving a total of 12 credit points of mathematics in first year.

-If you have taken HSC General Mathematics (or perhaps have not studied mathematics since year 10) then you may enrol in the 6 credit point unit MATH1111, which will qualify you to enrol in Normal or Life Sciences mathematics in second semester.
+If you have taken HSC General Mathematics (or perhaps have not studied mathematics since year 10) then you may enrol in the 6 credit point unit MATH1111, which will qualify you to enrol in Mainstream or Fundamental mathematics in second semester.

 If you are a student in the Faculty of Science you must, at some stage, do at least 12 credit points of mathematics.
 So almost all Science students do four 3 credit point units of Junior Mathematics in first year.

 If you have enrolled in the Faculty of Engineering you will have to do at least some Intermediate (Second Year) Mathematics as well as Junior Mathematics.
 So in most instances Engineering students should enrol either in Mainstream Level Mathematics or Advanced Level Mathematics in first year.
 Again, almost all Engineering students enrol in four 3 credit point units of mathematics in first year.

 These units are designed for students who have both a strong background and keen interest in mathematics.
 If you take these units you will probably want to study mathematics or statistics at a higher level in order to satisfy your own aspirations or degree requirements.
 You can take these units whether or not you are enrolled in the Advanced Bachelor of Science degree.